jtschwar/tomo_TV/BUILDING.md

     ./configure --with-cuda=/path/to/cuda --with-python --with-install-type=prefix --prefix=/path/to/astra
     make all

 To get your cuda path run: `whereis cuda`.
 You'll also need to specify the path where you would like to build the Astra libary.
 I'd recommend spefcifying the path to where tomo_TV is located.
-Example: `/path/to/tomo_TV/astra`.
+Example: `/path/to/tomo_TV/thirdparty/astra`.

-After the configuration compeletes, add `--prefix=/path/to/astra` to the end of Line 508 in the Makefile where `/path/to/astra` is the path specified as the prefix in the above (e.g. `/path/to/tomo_TV/astra`).
+After the configuration compeletes, add `--prefix=/path/to/astra` to the end of Line 508 in the Makefile where `/path/to/astra` is the path specified as the prefix in the above (e.g. `/path/to/tomo_TV/thirdparty/astra`).

 Finish installing the package.

     make install

-This will install the Python package to /path/to/astra
+This will install the Python package to /path/to/astra (e.g. /path/to/tomo_TV/thirdparty/astra)

 Once Astra is available, now let's compile tomo_TV.